jaygit/daily-note/README.md

 - Release packaging discovers `VERSION` from `RELEASE_NOTES/v.*.md` or from an annotated git tag and the installer persists that `VERSION` into `scripts/.env` so `obs --version` continues to work after install.
 - The `obs` shim delegates `--uninstall` to the installer so the installed tree can cleanly remove files it created.
+ - The `obs` shim delegates `--uninstall`/`--remove` to the installer so the installed tree can cleanly remove files it created.

+Easter egg:
+- The `-L|--logo` flag prints the packaged ASCII logo to stdout (try `obs -L`).

 ## Backlinks behavior